kaby76/AntlrVSIX/README.md

 # AntlrVSIX

 _NB: This repo is being redeveloped for VS2022!
 MS appears to have updated the LSP interface in Visual Studio IDE.
-I am updating the code to see if this code will work with that.
-I will be refreshing the VSCode extension as well.
+I am updating the code to see if their code supports LSP 3.16.
+And, I will be refreshing the VSCode extension as well.
 --Ken (Apr 28, '22)._

 AntlrVSIX is a tool to support editing, analysis, refactoring,